alhankeser/citibike-analysis/README.md

 I am [Alhan Keser](https://blog.alhan.co/), a [10+ year specialist in Web Experimentation](https://www.linkedin.com/in/alhankeser/) (aka A/B Testing, Conversion Optimization), on my way to a Master's in Data Science.

 ### What:
-This is an original analysis of Citi Bike station data from May-June 2019 to find out what affect the day of week, time of day, and weather (temperature, precipitation, etc...) have on the availability of bikes at station-,  neighborhood-, and borough-level.
+This is an original analysis of Citi Bike station data from May-June 2019 to find out what affect the day of week, time of day, and weather (temperature, precipitation, etc...) have on the availability of bikes at station-,  neighborhood-, and borough-levels.

 ### Why:
 - I wanted to push myself to extract and transform my own data.
 Skipping the entire ETL process and going straight into analysis is a luxury: it does not reflect reality.